Karl-Schranz-Piste

-Karl-Schranz-Piste is a World Cup speed ski course in St Anton am Arlberg, Austria.
+Karl-Schranz-Piste is a World Cup speed ski course in western Austria at St Anton am Arlberg, Tyrol.

 Course

-A very demanding downhill course, was originally built for FIS Alpine World Ski Championships 2001, originally intended for men's events.
-It was opened and tested in men's World Cup already in 2000.
-Since season 2007/08 only women use this course irregularly, at first every three years and currently every two.
+A very demanding downhill course, it was built for the World Championships of 2001, originally intended for men's events.
+It hosted World Cup super-G events a year earlier in February 2000, both for men.
+Since the 2008 season, only women's events have been run on this course and irregularly; at first every third year and lately in alternating years.

-The course has maximum incline at "Eisfall" section at 38° (78%).
+At the "Eisfall" section, the course has a maximum incline of 78% (38 degrees).